 - a.
 FOUN1013 Critical Reading and Writing in the Social Sciences offered by Faculty of Humanities and Education. - b.
 FOUN1019 Critical Reading and Writing in the Disciplines - c.
-FOUN1101 (FD11A)-Caribbean Civilization offered by Faculty of Humanities and Education. - d.
-FOUN1201 (FD12A)-Science, Medicine and Technology in Society offered by Faculty of Pure and Applied Sciences. - e.
-FOUN1301 (FD13A)-Law, Governance, Economy and Society offered by Faculty of Social Sciences. - f.
-Any other course approved for the purpose by the Board of Undergraduate Studies. - 7.3 Students registered in the Faculty of Social Sciences are required to do FOUN1013 or FOUN1019, FOUN1101 and FOUN1201.
-Students MUST complete FOUN1013 or FOUN1019 during the first year of their degree programme. - 7.4 The elective Foundation course FOUN1301 (FD13A) Law, Governance, Economy and Society will not count for credit in the programmes of the Faculty of Social Sciences except with the permission of the Dean or as is in 7.3 above. - 7.5 Exemption in whole or in part from the requirements under (7.3) may be granted from time to time by the Board for Undergraduate Studies. - 7.6 A student may be allowed to substitute one of the non-language Foundation Courses (i.e. FOUN1101, FOUN1201, FOUN1301) with a foreign languahe course at the level of their competence.
+FOUN1101 -Caribbean Civilization offered by Faculty of Humanities and Education. - d.
+FOUN1201 -Science, Medicine and Technology in Society offered by Faculty of Science and Technology. - e.
+FOUN1301 -Law, Governance, Economy and Society offered by Faculty of Social Sciences. - f.
+Any other course approved for the purpose by the Board of Undergraduate Studies.

-7.7 With effect from Semester 1 2014/2015, Foundation courses will be included in the calculation of GPA.
+- 7.3 Students registered in the Faculty of Social Sciences are required to do FOUN1013 or FOUN1019, FOUN1101 and FOUN1201.
+Students MUST complete FOUN1013 or FOUN1019 during the first year of their degree programme. - 7.4 The elective Foundation course FOUN1301 (FD13A) Law, Governance, Economy and Society will not count for credit in the programmes of the Faculty of Social Sciences except with the permission of the Dean or as is in 7.3 above. - 7.5 Exemption in whole or in part from the requirements under (7.3) may be granted from time to time by the Board for Undergraduate Studies. - 7.6 ALL Faculty of Social Science students who have been accepted into The University of the West Indies in the academic year 2024/2025 to read for an undergraduate degree are required to register for and successfully complete a prescribed three (3) credit Foreign Language, Sign Language or Caribbean Creole course instead of one of the non-language Foundation Courses (i.e. FOUN1101). - 7.7 With effect from Semester 1 2014/2015, Foundation courses will be included in the calculation of GPA.